clairxc/next-ballondor/README.md

 - [ ] Add ability to watch video highlights on homepage
 - [ ] Display null values as 'N/A'

+## Things I Learned
+Imposter syndrom is SO REAL.

 ## Other Sources:
 - https://www.scoreaxis.com/free-soccer-widgets/